NwCoder21/Linux-Sandbox/Commands in Detail/locate.md

 * `locate`: faster than `find`, searches the database entries to search for the files.
 The database needs to be updated before using `locate`, otherwise may not give up to date results.  `locate` searches the entire database.

-> Locate is fast because uses that built in database file to search for things, and does not search in every folder and every file, rather looks in one database file which is
+> Locate is fast because uses that built in database file to search for things, and does not search in every folder and every file, rather looks in one database file which is indexed.
+Can also provide it a path to search in.

 * `find`: this searches the filesystem.
 This makes is slower than `locate`. `find` has more options which can be used with it, such as searching by name, size, the time it was created.
 Also, `find`, by default, will search in the current directory